SpareBank1/sb1-personal-client-python-tutorial/README.md

 The script has been created based on the documentation here: https://developersparebank1.no/personlig-klient

 We are creating a script that works with production data, meaning your actual bank accounts.
 We do not use any APIs that modifies your accounts or transfer any money in this tutorial, we only retrieve information.
-It is possible to create applications that use sandbox data.
 For more information visit https://developersparebank1.no

 Each step can be found as a separate python file under `cgi-bin`